 filter can be reached.

-children, has been discussed between the Department for Children, Schools and Families and the Department for Culture, Media and Sport.
-Ministers are anxious to strike a balance between the entertainment, knowledge and pleasure children gain
+has been discussed between the Department for Children, Schools and Families and the Department for Culture, Media and Sport.
+Ministers are anxious to strike a balance between the entertainment, knowledge and pleasure children gain from highly

 The mainstream media has been pretty rife over the past week with speculation that an upcoming study into violent video games will lead to all games requiring classification from the BBFC